-The ratio of the length to the height (width) of the National Flag of should be 3:2.
+The width to length ratio of the National Flag of India is 2:3.
 The three strips of the flag should be equivalent in width and length.

 The Indian flag was accepted on July 22, 1947, just before India gained independence from the British government.